-All forms of tourism are expanding rapidly in China.
-Yet many of the potential benefits for local communities may leak away from the regions, benefiting only distant tour operators and affiliated companies.
-Development of tourism in mountain regions should follow more sustainable and equitable approaches, adopting a ‘tourism for development’ perspective rather than focusing primarily on visitor numbers or financial profits alone.
+All forms of tourism are expanding rapidly in China and surrounding regions.
+Yet many of the potential benefits for local communities may leak away from the regions, benefiting only distant, external tour operators and affiliated companies.
+The development of tourism in mountain regions should follow more sustainable and equitable approaches, adopting a ‘tourism for development’ perspective rather than focusing on number of visitor or financial profits alone.

 Plateau Perspectives has led a number of study tours to help support the development of community-friendly tourism, with participants ranging from community representatives and social entreprises to nature reserve managers, government leaders and NGO partners – including the Cailunduo Mountain Resort (in Huzhu Beishan Forest Park), Sanjiangyuan National Nature Reserve, and D-Starine.